 #2 – Remove any Moss Build-Up

-With spring being the rainiest season of the year, the moisture caused by the rain can cause algae, mold and mildew to gather on roofs.
-Spores from algae, moss and mold are easily carried by the wind and have the ability to spread from one structure to another.
-While algae might not cause a lot of damage, mold and mildew can cause a ton of unwanted damage to your home.
-Both thrive in areas of moisture, so if you spot any on your roof then you may have a roof leak.
-Moss can also lead to your asphalt shingles curling and increases the likelihood of losing the shingle during any type of storm that produces high winds and in turn, allowing moisture to penetrate other layers of your roof.
-That moisture can result in mold, which can decay the structure of your roof completely and cause extensive damage.
-Prior to contacting a professional, you can try spraying any areas where moss or mold is growing with a liquid chlorine bleach and water mixture (1 cup of liquid chlorine bleach for every gallon of water), allow the solution to sit on the spot for at least 15 minutes and then thoroughly rinse the area with clean water.
-Use extreme caution when completing this to ensure that none of the chlorine bleach solution gets on your skin and that none of the roof cleaning solution makes it onto your landscaping it can kill any foliage it comes into contact with.
+With spring being the rainiest season of the year, the moisture caused by the rain can cause algae, mold, and mildew to gather on roofs.
+Spores from algae, moss, and mold are easily carried by the wind and can spread from one structure to another.
+While algae might not appear to cause a lot of damage, mold and mildew can cause visible damage to your home.
+Both thrive in moist areas, so if you spot any on your roof, you may have a roof leak.
+Moss can also lead to your asphalt shingles curling and increases the likelihood of losing the shingle during any storm that produces high winds and, in turn, allows moisture to penetrate other layers of your roof.
+That moisture can result in mold, which can decay your roof’s decking entirely and lead to more extensive interior damage.
+Before contacting a professional, you can try spraying any areas where moss or mold is growing with liquid chlorine bleach and water mixture (1 cup of liquid chlorine bleach for every gallon of water).
+Once applied, allow the solution to sit on the spot for at least 15 minutes and then thoroughly rinse the area with clean water.
+Use extreme caution when completing this to ensure that none of the chlorine bleach solution gets on your skin and that none of the roof cleaning solution makes it onto your landscaping as it can kill any foliage it contacts.

-Signature Exteriors is partnered with IKO, a global leader in manufacturing residential shingles, who wrote a full-guide about how to remove moss from your roofing shingles, click here to read more!
+Signature Exteriors is partnered with IKO, a global leader in manufacturing residential shingles, who wrote a complete guide about how to remove moss from your roofing shingles.
+Click here to read more!

 #3 – Check your Attic for Signs of a Roof Leak

-Checking your attic can be a strong indicator for any leaks you may not yet be aware of, especially during the spring season as it is the rainiest time of the year.
-As part of your Spring roof maintenance, simply go into your attic and look for any water stains, standing/stale water, mildew odor, sagging ceiling, or discoloration.
-All of these signs can point to a leak that may require a roof repair.
+Checking your attic can be a strong indicator for any leaks you may not yet be aware of, especially during the spring season, as it is the rainiest time of the year.
+As part of your Spring roof maintenance, go into your attic and look for any water stains, standing/stale water, mildew odor, sagging ceiling, or discoloration.
+These signs can point to a leak that may require a roof repair.

-Tip from the roofing experts: If you inspect your attic space and see any outside light coming through, call a professional to help waterproof the area until a roof repair can be performed.
-If light is getting through, so can water.
+Tip from the roofing experts: If you inspect your attic space and see any outside light coming through, call a professional to help waterproof the area until you can have a roof repair performed.
+If there is light getting through, so can water.
 This type of issue may require more than roof maintenance and should be evaluated by a roofing contractor.